sciZer0/7/v/README.md

   <img src="/assets/images/unicorn.png" height="100"><br>
 </p>

-The U blockchain is a revolutionary, layer-1, DAO-style blockchain.
+The U blockchain is a layer-1, DAO-style blockchain.

 From day one, the blockchain has over **100 million people** EQUALLY owning the blockchain's native token.